 Read through the following posts: Residencies, Post-bac Programs, Graduate Schools, Employment and Internships, Grants/ Fellowships and Exhibitions.
 Click on the links and explore each.
 After reviewing opportunities:

-- Choose an opportunity you plan to apply for
+- Choose an opportunity you might wish to apply for.

-- label your document in the following way: YourName_Assignment1
+- label your document in the following way: YourName_Opp Research

 - Write a paragraph explaining why you chose this opportunity and how you feel that this is the best next step for you.
 Include your planned date of graduation and outline your idea of what you would like to accomplish as an artist in the next few years.